tritonJS826/masters-way/mw-general-bff/apiAutogenerated/general/docs/MwserverInternalSchemasCreateFavoriteUserPayload.md

 ## Methods

-### NewMwserverInternalSchemasCreateFavoriteUserPayload
+### NewMwServerInternalSchemasCreateFavoriteUserPayload

-`func NewMwserverInternalSchemasCreateFavoriteUserPayload(acceptorUserUuid string, donorUserUuid string, ) *MwserverInternalSchemasCreateFavoriteUserPayload`
+`func NewMwServerInternalSchemasCreateFavoriteUserPayload(acceptorUserUuid string, donorUserUuid string, ) *MwServerInternalSchemasCreateFavoriteUserPayload`

-NewMwserverInternalSchemasCreateFavoriteUserPayload instantiates a new MwserverInternalSchemasCreateFavoriteUserPayload object
+NewMwServerInternalSchemasCreateFavoriteUserPayload instantiates a new MwServerInternalSchemasCreateFavoriteUserPayload object
 This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewMwserverInternalSchemasCreateFavoriteUserPayloadWithDefaults
+### NewMwServerInternalSchemasCreateFavoriteUserPayloadWithDefaults

-`func NewMwserverInternalSchemasCreateFavoriteUserPayloadWithDefaults() *MwserverInternalSchemasCreateFavoriteUserPayload`
+`func NewMwServerInternalSchemasCreateFavoriteUserPayloadWithDefaults() *MwServerInternalSchemasCreateFavoriteUserPayload`

-NewMwserverInternalSchemasCreateFavoriteUserPayloadWithDefaults instantiates a new MwserverInternalSchemasCreateFavoriteUserPayload object
+NewMwServerInternalSchemasCreateFavoriteUserPayloadWithDefaults instantiates a new MwServerInternalSchemasCreateFavoriteUserPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetAcceptorUserUuid

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) GetAcceptorUserUuid() string`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) GetAcceptorUserUuid() string`

 GetAcceptorUserUuid returns the AcceptorUserUuid field if non-nil, zero value otherwise.

 ### GetAcceptorUserUuidOk

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) GetAcceptorUserUuidOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) GetAcceptorUserUuidOk() (*string, bool)`

 GetAcceptorUserUuidOk returns a tuple with the AcceptorUserUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAcceptorUserUuid

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) SetAcceptorUserUuid(v string)`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) SetAcceptorUserUuid(v string)`

 SetAcceptorUserUuid sets AcceptorUserUuid field to given value.

 ### GetDonorUserUuid

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) GetDonorUserUuid() string`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) GetDonorUserUuid() string`

 GetDonorUserUuid returns the DonorUserUuid field if non-nil, zero value otherwise.

 ### GetDonorUserUuidOk

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) GetDonorUserUuidOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) GetDonorUserUuidOk() (*string, bool)`

 GetDonorUserUuidOk returns a tuple with the DonorUserUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetDonorUserUuid

-`func (o *MwserverInternalSchemasCreateFavoriteUserPayload) SetDonorUserUuid(v string)`
+`func (o *MwServerInternalSchemasCreateFavoriteUserPayload) SetDonorUserUuid(v string)`

 SetDonorUserUuid sets DonorUserUuid field to given value.